lokalise/Blog-Authors-Info/docs/05-getting-paid.md

   + Titles of the articles that you are invoicing for.
   + Price per each article.
   + Grand total.
   + :money_with_wings: Payment method.
-The preferred payment method is PayPal (don't forget to specify your PayPay e-mail).
+The preferred payment method is PayPal (don't forget to specify your PayPal e-mail).
 You may also request payment via SWIFT but this needs to be separately negotiated.
 Keep in mind that with SWIFT additional taxes may apply.
 * :incoming_envelope: Send the invoice to invoices@lokalise.com.
 * :moneybag: Wait for a couple of days (please note that we do not process invoices on weekends and public holidays) and check your account!